Yedzinovich/reservation-bot/README.md

 # reservation-bot

-Slack and Alexa bots with Node.js
+Slack and Alexa bots with Node.js (natural language processing)

 The following application creates a reservation at "Golden Spoon" restaurant using Slack @resi bot and Amazom Alexa.